-We believe that we offer one of the broadest portfolios of advanced lighting solutions.
 Our company is organized by division, each with a specific market focus in order to broaden the adoption of our advanced lighting solutions.
-By combining the efforts of some or all of these divisions, we are able to offer complete solutions to our customers and leverage synergies across market segments.
-Our products are marketed primarily under the Array, Savi, eLum, LiveLED and Hyperion brands.
-End-users utilize our products for interior and exterior lighting to provide illumination and/or create ambience and unique visual effects superior to traditional lighting.
+Our products are marketed primarily under the Array Lighting and Lumificient brands.
 The following table provides a summary overview of our products: